Prince Platon Alexandrovich Zubov, Lover of Catherine II (the Great) of Russia

 Platon and his brother Nikolai were among the fourteen people present at Emperor Paul’s assassination.
 At 1:30 AM on March 23, 1801, a group of twelve men led by Platon’s brother Count Nikolai Alexandrovich Zubov and Levin August von Bennigsen, a German general in the service of the Russian Empire, broke into Paul’s bedroom at the Mikhailovsky Castle in St. Petersburg and found Paul hiding behind some drapes in a corner.
 The conspirators pulled him out and forced him to a table so he could sign an abdication document.
 When Paul resisted, Platon’s brother Nikolai struck him with a sword and Platon said to Paul, “You are no longer Emperor.
 It is Alexander (Paul’s eldest son) who is our master.”
 Paul finally signed the abdication document after which the assassins strangled and trampled him to death.

 Paul’s 23-year-old eldest son Alexander, who probably knew about the coup but not the murder plot, succeeded as Alexander I, Emperor of All Russia.
-Platon initially played a prominent role and enjoyed influence in Alexander’s early reign.
-However, Alexander I soon realized that he could not surround himself with those involved in the death of his father without compromising himself and Platon’s days of influence came to an end for good.
+Platon initially played a prominent role and enjoyed influence in Alexander I’s early reign.
+However, Alexander I soon realized that he could not surround himself with those involved in his father’s death without compromising himself and Platon’s days of influence came to an end for good.

 In 1814, Platon moved to his estates in Lithuania.
 In 1821, 54-year-old Platon fell madly in love with 19-year-old Tekla Ignatyevna Valentinović (1801-1873), the daughter of a Lithuanian nobleman of modest means.
 He had seen Tekla with her mother at a horse fair in Vilnius, Lithuania.
 Through an intermediary, Platon offered Tekla’s family a notable sum of money but his marriage proposal was rejected.
 Several months later Tekla and her mother arrived at Platon’s estate in Yanishki, Lithuania.
 Platon made an offer of one million rubles to marry Telka and her mother agreed.